Vanilla-OS/Vib/docs/articles/en/recipe-structure.md

 - `entrypoint`: the entry point for the container, it's similar to `cmd` but it's not overridden by the command passed to the container at runtime, useful to handle the container as an executable.
 - `copy`: a list of files or directories to copy from another stage (or copy from host), useful to copy files from one stage to another.
 - `modules`: a list of modules to use in the stage.
+- `addincludes`: whether `includes.container` should be copied into this stage

 ### Modules